 - Employees sponsored 401K

 Everyone has purchases they regret right?
 Yeah, buddy me too.
 I have an entire closet of regrets.
-I have a $800 electric unicycle (trial and error of living car-free)…a cotton candy machine (are you really surprise I have one?
+I have an $800 electric unicycle (trial and error of living car-free)…a cotton candy machine (are you really surprised I have one?
 Do you know me at all?!)…and I would say about 25 dresses that I do not wear (because I have nowhere nice to go.)
-Craig’s List has been my savior so far because I can sell things without a merchant fee or shipping fees.
+Craigslist has been my savior so far because I can sell things without a merchant fee or shipping fees.
 I need to make time to start selling that stuff!

 I also need to step up in the passive income department thanks to Passive Income MD who has opened my eyes on the real challenge at hand.
 7 streams!

 4. Continue To Never Pay Retail

 The last time I paid the full retail price for something was 7 years ago.
 There’s no cable bill or anything frivolous like that.